The Niblick Brigade

 There was fierce debate about golf, and sport in general, in the early stages of the First World War.
 Why should sports played by able-bodied young men continue when their contemporaries were fighting at the front?
 This, combined with some rather unpleasant allegations of cowardice in letters to newspapers, and Kitchener’s massive recruiting campaign, led to the formation of ‘sporting battalions’.
 The first and most notable in Scotland was McCrae’s Battalion, where thirteen professional players from Heart of Midlothian, then top of the Scottish league, became the first footballers in Britain to volunteer in November 1914.
 They were joined by players from Hibernian, Dunfermline, Raith Rovers and Falkirk and many supporters and, within seven days, Lieutenant-Colonel Sir George McCrae MP had raised a full complement of 1350 recruits.
 They were decimated in the slaughter of the first day of the Battle of the Somme on 1 July 1916 where 20,000 British soldiers died and 40,000 were injured.

-Professional golfers also volunteered early in the war both to local regiments and en masse to what became known as the Niblick Brigade.
+Professional golfers also volunteered early in the war both to local regiments and en masse to what became known as the Niblick Brigade, 13th Battalion, the Rifle Brigade.
 Much nonsense has been written about them and about golf in general during the war.
 For example Tom Tate, For Team and Country - Sport on the Frontlines of the Great War, John Blake Publishing, London, 2014

 ‘But perhaps the most remarkable use of time, land and manpower was to be found in Flanders.
 At Ypres, scene of one of the earliest brutal battles of the war, the Honourable Artillery Company had constructed a golf course.
 It had been designed by Ramsey Ross, a professional golfer, serving with the regiment and was, inevitably, for the use of officers only – among whom were 26 volunteers of the soi-disant ‘Niblick Brigade’